stevehjohn/OcpCoreChess/README.md

 ## Functionality TODOs

 - Promote to all possibilities.
-Handle in `StateProcessor` to split off possibilities.
+Done but needs testing.
 - Move ordering:
   - Done:
     - Captures preferred.